MDST 1002

 Artifact: Ted Nelson, Computer Lib/Dream Machines (1974)

-Quest: Use a piece of pre-Internet social-media technology and provide a report on the experience
+Quest: Use a piece of pre-Internet social-media technology and provide a report on the experience, including visual documentation

-Judy Malloy, “The Origins of Social Media,” pp. 3-33, in Judy Malloy (ed.), Social Media Archaeology and Poetics (MIT Press, 2016) [campus network access required]
+Judy Malloy, “The Origins of Social Media,” pp. 3-33, in Judy Malloy (ed.), Social Media Archaeology and Poetics (MIT Press, 2016) [campus login required]

 Artifact: First Versions: Internet